Juan José Torres: Exile

 After less than a year in power, Torres was overthrown in a bloody coup d'état, which was led by the colonel Hugo Banzer and supported by the Brazilian military regime.
 Despite massive resistance — both civilian and military — the conservative forces had learned the lessons of the failed October 6, 1970 uprising, and applied brutality without compunction.
 Hugo Banzer became president and ruled the country for the next seven years.

 Assassination

-Mausoleum with Presidents Torres, Villarroel, and Busch - Square Villaroel - Monument to the National Revolution, City of La Paz Republic of Bolivia.
+Mausoleum with Presidents Torres, Villarroel, and Busch at Plaza Villaroel in the Monument to the National Revolution in La Paz.

 When Banzer came to power, Torres fled the country and settled in Buenos Aires.
 He remained there even after the March 1976 coup that brought General Jorge Videla to power in Argentina.

 In early June 1976, Torres was kidnapped and shot to death.
 His assassination was most likely directly carried out by right-wing death squads associated with the Videla government, but also — it has been argued — with the acquiescence of Hugo Banzer and as part of the broader US-backed Operation Condor.
 His body was left under a bridge about 100 kilometers east of Buenos Aires.

-Despite the short duration of his government, Torres' memory is still revered by the poorest strata of Bolivian society.
-He is remembered as the smiling general who dared to break the expected norm of a Bolivian military leader.
 In 1983, his body was repatriated to Bolivia.